d-eisen/portfolio/content/worldwater.md

-# Additional Discovery: Card Sort and Site Map
+# Information Architechture: Card Sort and Site Map
 ## Card Sort
 With the user personas in mind, A card sort activity was engaged to evaluate how users would categorize information on a website.
 This activity evaluates the website’s content strategy by asking participants in a study to sort cards with tasks associated with the website into categories that make sense to the user.
 The results of the study including the categories, cards, and participant comments (during moderated sessions) are analyzed and evaluated.